wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 3. To ingress a stream to Edge Data Store, change the value of the **Selected** key from `false` to `true`.
 All streams in the auto generated data selection file are initially set to `false`.
 4. Save the the file.
-5. Run the following curl script from the directory where the file is located to configure Edge Data Store to collect OPC UA data values, updating the file name in the script if needed:
+5. Run the following curl script from the directory where the file is located, updating the file name and destination in the script if needed:

    ```bash
    curl -d "@OpcUa1Dataselection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Dataselection